corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/writing-custom-services.md

 The `onEvent` function takes in a single parameter which is of type `ServiceLifecycleEvent`. `ServiceLifecycleEvent` is an interface which is the base interface for all service lifecycle events to which a service can react to.
 Currently, the available events are limited to two implementations, `StateMachineStarted` and `ServiceStart`.

-`StateMachineStarted` is distributed to all Corda services once the `NodeLifecycleEvent.StateMachineStarted` has been distributed by the node lifecycle event distributor, which occurs once the node has started the state machine.
+`StateMachineStarted` is distributed to all Corda Services once the `NodeLifecycleEvent.StateMachineStarted` has been distributed by the node lifecycle event distributor, which occurs once the node has started the state machine.

-`ServiceStart` is distributed to all Corda services by the `CordaServiceInstaller`, while loading all services, to allow the service to run any setup logic it may need.
-This would be any code that would have previously been in the service constructor.
-The reason for this, instead of just adding start up logic to the constructor, is because of how dependencies are injected.
+`ServiceStart` is distributed to all Corda Services by the `CordaServiceInstaller`, while loading all services.
+This allows the service to run any setup logic it may need, such as code that would have previously been in the service constructor.

 The `CordaServiceInstaller` scans for services, instantiates them, and then can inject dependencies.
-If a constructor relies on using an injected service then an exception will be thrown because the dependency will not have been initialised at that point.
+If a constructor relies on using an injected service then an exception will be thrown because the dependency will not have been initialized at that point.

 An injection annotation has been added specifically for use with the service start event. `@CordaInjectPreStart` is an injection annotation which identifies injectable dependencies which are required in order to start the service.
-The `CordaServiceInstaller` now scans for services and instantiates them, then injects pre-start dependencies, next distributes the service start event, and finally injects the remaining injectable dependencies annotated with `@CordaInject`.
+The `CordaServiceInstaller` scans for services and instantiates them, then injects pre-start dependencies, distributes the service start event, and finally injects the remaining injectable dependencies annotated with `@CordaInject`.
 Refer to the document on [service injection](../service-injection/index.md) for more detailed information, including information on the order of pre-start injection.

-### ServiceLifecycleEvent
+### `ServiceLifecycleEvent`

 ``` kotlin
 /**